Red Hartebeest Hunting in South Africa

 Table of Contents

-The average cost of a Red Hartebeest African safari is $950.
-Red Hartebeest is included in some of our hunting packages and is value for money to any Africa hunting trip cost
+The average price of a Red Hartebeest African safari is $1200.
+Red Hartebeest is included in some of our hunting packages and is value for money to any Africa hunting trip cost.

 The Red Hartebeest trophy hunting package includes a licensed hunting guide and a hunting license, and all permits.